Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_02.md

 There is a very popular Angular 1 tool that's called [ng-annotate](https://github.com/olov/ng-annotate) that takes care of that for us so we can write regular code that won't get mangled in minification.

 angular-meteor uses that process automatically so you do not need to add those extra definitions and just write your app without minification issues!

+So let's change our code to the regular and shorter declaration way:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="2.3"}}

+and let's add the `ng-strict-di` directive so that if case there is a minification problem, we will find in already in development and not only after minification in production:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="2.4"}}

 # Summary